Azure/autorest.typescript/test/integration/generated/textanalytics/README.md

-# GeneratedClient library for JavaScript
+# Generated client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for GeneratedClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Generated client.

 TextAnalytics Client